Department website: http://medicine.hsc.wvu.edu/pt

 PT 749.
 Survey of PT Practice.
 1 Hour.

-Content related to practice areas of women’s health/pelvic floor PT,.
+Content related to practice areas of women’s health/pelvic floor PT, occupational PT and chronic pain/psychological health and PT.

 PT 756.
 Orthopedic Physical Therapy 3.
 4 Hours.